getodk/central-frontend/CONTRIBUTING.md

 The `get` action may transform the response data, for example, by wrapping the data within a presenter object.
 These transformations are defined in [`/src/store/modules/request/keys.js`](/src/store/modules/request/keys.js).
 In general, `request/keys.js` defines the specific behavior that the `request` module implements for each type of data.

 In some cases, different responses may contradict each other, for example, if responses are returned at different times or if there are concurrent users.
 Some components will use `watchSyncEffect()` to do what they can to reconcile the data.
-For example, [`ProjectShow`](/src/components/project/show.vue) uses `watchSyncEffect()` to reconcile `projects`, `forms`, and `fieldKeys`.
+For example, [`ProjectShow`](/src/components/project/show.vue) uses `watchSyncEffect()` to reconcile `project`, `forms`, and `fieldKeys`.

 Some routes require certain conditions to be true about the response data.
 For example, a route might require the user to be able to perform certain verbs.
 This is implemented using the [`validateData`](/src/routes.js) route meta field.